INCENTIVES FOR RESIDENTS

 We are thrilled to be offering a rebate program for Routt County residents who actively take measures to protect their homes from wildfire.
 Up to $500 is available in the form of a reimbursement to residents who complete one or more of the eligible wildfire mitigation actions.

 This program was inspired by and developed in cooperation with Wildfire Partners in Boulder, Colorado.
-We appreciate their willingness to share resources and insights as we embark on our first rebate program!
+We appreciate their willingness to share resources and insights as we roll out our third year of rebate programming!

 ELIGIBILITY